Here’s what you should know about theand factors that can put you at an additional risk of developing the condition.

 Symptoms of Oral Cancer

 can be difficult to detect, as many times the patient doesn’t exhibit any symptoms until the disease is in its later stages.
+That’s why it’s so important to keep tabs on the health of your mouth and take note of anything that looks or feels “off”.

-A few common symptoms of oral cancer include:
+For reference, common oral cancer symptoms include:

 - Sores in or around your mouth that won’t heal

-- Lumps forming inside your mouth
+- Lumps or bumps forming inside your mouth

 - Swelling or thickening of your mouth tissue